HypeCheck

 Absorption & Bioavailability

-Unknown — no human pharmacokinetic or bioavailability studies were found in the provided research
+Unknown — no human pharmacokinetic or bioavailability studies found in the provided data

 Red Flags to Watch For

-• Zero human clinical trials — all evidence comes from cell cultures and animal studies
+• Zero human clinical trials — all evidence comes from animal and cell studies

-• No established safe dose for human consumption as a supplement
+• No established safe or effective dose for humans

-• No registered supplement products found in NIH DSLD, meaning no regulatory oversight of products claiming to contain it
+• No registered supplement products in NIH DSLD, meaning no regulatory oversight of products using this ingredient

 Products Containing Pongamol